Frequently Asked Questions About Business Practices

 What resources are available about buying and selling a private practice?

 Buying or selling a private practice is a big undertaking and requires careful thought and research.
 The purchase or sale of a practice is most successful when both buyer and seller have common goals and expectations.
-In the Guide to Successful Private Practice in Speech-Language Pathology, a chapter is devoted to this issue.
+In the Private Practice Essentials: A Practical Guide for Speech-Language Pathologists a chapter is devoted to this issue.
 The Small Business Administration also has information about buying and selling a business.

 Marketing Your Practice